 Jenny Aker, Fletcher School, Tufts University

-Christopher Blattman, Department of Political Science, Yale University
+Christopher Blattman, Department of Political Science, Columbia University

 Melissa Gonzalez-Brenes, Department of Economics, U Mass, Amherst